nokkvi-spec/Macro-Recorder/README.md

 ## Support

-For bug reports, questions or feature requests, reach out to the developer: **Nölli_Hestur** nollihesturdev@gmail.com
+Use the issues for this repo if you have any questions and feature requests and feel free to create pull requests

 ---